MSPinillos/ecoregime/README.md

 # Load the package after the installation
 library(ecoregime)

-# Access to the documentation and vignette
+# Access the documentation and vignette
 ?ecoregime
 vignette("EDR_framework", package = "ecoregime")
 ```